 It’s unlikely you’d buy a car without test driving it first, so take that same approach to buying a boat.

-It’s when you ask to test a boat on the water that a lot of salespeople start to come up with excuses: “It’s too windy… we don’t have time… we don’t have one available to test…” are some of the common excuses.
+It’s when you ask to test a boat on the water that a lot of salespeople start to come up with excuses: “It’s too windy” or “We don’t have time” are some of the common ones.

 If the boat is as good as they say it is, they must be prepared to prove it to you on the water.
-If they want to take your money without being prepared to prove the boat to you, this is the time to walk away.
+If they want you to buy a boat without being prepared to prove the boat to you, this is the time to walk away.
 The boat is probably a lemon and will not perform.

-The reality is that all boats perform well on a calm day.
-The big test is to test a boat in a bit of wind.
-Ideally, 15-20 knots of wind and up to a metre of wind chop.
-It’s at a time like this that the boat will either pass or fail the test.
+FACT: All boats perform well on a calm day.
+The big test is to get a boat out in conditions you’ll likely encounter throughout a typical season.
+Ideally, 15-20 knots of wind and at least a metre of wind chop.
+It’s at a time like this when a boat will either pass or fail the test.

-Ask the salesperson to run the boat with the waves.
-Then run the boat into the waves.
-Stop the boat and see how stable it is at rest.
+During the on-water test, it’s important to run the boat with the waves to see how it performs in a following sea.
+Stop the boat and check how stable it is at rest.
 Stand at the side and get a feel what it’s like to fish from.
-Sit on the side decks.

-If you’re satisfied with the boat after the on-water test, that’s the time to sign a contract for your new boat.
+If you’re satisfied with the boat after the on-water test, then you’ve found your new boat.

 Download FREE Boat Buyer’s Guide